 The Mil-Spouse Advantage

-Military Spouse Corporate Career Network helps military spouses develop a plan of action, and can assist with resume building, creating a LinkedIn account, and other resources like gap skill training.
+Additionally, the Military Spouse Corporate Career Network helps mil-spouses develop a plan of action.
+They also assist with resume building, creating a LinkedIn account, and gap skill training.

 If you’re not volunteering now, get started!
-Volunteering is an easy way to gain experience in a field you’re interested in and gets your foot in the door (and contacts!).
+Volunteering is an easy way to gain experience in a field you’re interested in and gets your foot in the door.

 Owned & Operated